 Firstly, suppose you have a much lower risk verses reward.
 That is you set your trades with a stop loss that’s much smaller than your take profit amount.
 Suppose you use a 10 pip stop verses a 100 pip take profit.

 If you believe the markets are efficient, then this implies that all information is reflected in the existing price.
-We shouldn’t therefore be able to beat the market consistently.
-The outcome of any trade would then be at best 50:50.
-I’m ignoring any carry opportunity and trading costs here.
+We shouldn’t be able to beat the market consistently.
+The outcome of any trade would then be at best 50:50. this ignore any carry opportunity and trading costs.

 p(win) x win + p(loss) x loss = 0